 - Water retention after the run is over (yeah, you can gain 5+ lbs on the scale the next day if you’ve got this wrong).

 - Blacking out

 - Feeling lightheaded or nauseous

-Remember, when you run, you sweat, and your body is pushing these critical items out in your sweat.
+Remember, when you run, you sweat; your body is pushing these critical items out in your sweat.
 You have to put them back!

 Refueling with Carbs

-You should also eat ~50g or quick-hit high-energy carbs every hour (break into 15 minute increments to keep the fuel constant).
-You want the BAD kind of carbs.
-Sugar is great, in this case!
-(And might be the ONLY time when sugar is actually beneficial to the human body!)
+You should also eat ~50 g of quick-hit high-energy carbs every hour (break into 15 minute increments to keep the fuel constant).
+This is the time for BAD kind of carbs.
+Sugar is great!
+(This might be the ONLY time when sugar is actually beneficial to the human body!)

 - Miles 8,16,24 – Drink 6oz of water

 Use the EXACT same fueling schedule for a half-marathon as for a marathon.
 You shouldn’t need to do any real fueling for a 10k or 5k, other than possibly carb-loading before the race (personal preference).